Vaishnavi-Pawar01/AtliQ-Hospitality-Revenue-Analysis-/README.md

 RevPAR & ADR Analysis
 RevPAR (Revenue per Available Room): ₹7,347
 ADR (Average Daily Rate): ₹12,696
 Occupancy: 55.99%

-Occupancy & Cancellations
+Occupancy & Cancellations:

 The average cancellation rate across all properties is 24.84%.
 Highest occupancy rates were observed in Atliq Blu (Mumbai) at 71.26%, followed by Atliq Grands (Delhi) at 70.1%.

-Revenue Trends & Insights
+Revenue Trends & Insights:

 Luxury Segment: Contributes 61.61% of total revenue.
 Business Segment: Accounts for 38.39% of revenue.